 Married students, living in Big Rapids, where one or both are attending Ferris, are considered residents, unless you are maintaining a permanent residence elsewhere.

 Single students, living in Big Rapids and attending Ferris are considered residents unless you are maintaining a permanent residence elsewhere (including parents home) or are registered to vote elsewhere.

 Are there any requirements for persons married filing jointly or separately?

 Married persons may file either a joint or separate return.

-Residents filing jointly must include all income of both spouses.
+Residents filing jointly must include all income for both spouses.

 What about deceased taxpayers?

-A return for a taxpayer who died during the taxable year should be filed on the same basis as he/she would have filed if he/she had lived.
+The return for a taxpayer who died during the taxable year should be filed on the same basis as he/she would have filed if he/she were living.
 Please mark at the top of the return "FINAL RETURN."
 If a refund is due on the return and the check is to be made payable to a person(s) other than the surviving spouse, a letter of explanation must be attached.

 What is the due date of my Big Rapids tax return?